While we all want to flee to exotic places, make the most out of having the city to yourself this year by spending an awesome summer in Vienna.

 Don’t expect to easily find a seat if you turn up on the weekend.
 We’d recommend reserving or visiting during the week when the crowd is less.
 Check out the Schweizerhaus website, here.

-We came up with a few Vienna-inspired dives – try them all before summer’s out!
+We came up with a few Vienna-inspired dives – watch the video and try them all before summer’s out!